 Reclaimed materials, particularly lumber products, are definitely becoming the material of choice for many architects and designers around the world.
 I wanted to show how reclaimed materials are incorporated into modern home design, without having a 'log cabin' look.

 If there is one decorating style that is becoming increasingly popular at the moment, it's vintage modern.
-It's a decorating style with a fondness for yesteryear, a love of collecting items that have an aged appeal and history of their own, and combining these with a modern approach.
+It's a decorating style with a fondness for yesteryear, a love of collecting items that have an aged appeal and history of their own.

 Transport yourself to a place where living is simple and laid back is just a way of life.
 A visual tapestry of a home that is comfortable and relaxed, where nature is embraced and natural materials define the pace.